 Pettit Trinidad SR has been voted the #1 antifouling by trade magazines.
-This hard modified epoxy bottom paint contains up to 70% cuprous oxide (copper content) plus slime fighting biocides.
+This hard modified epoxy bottom paint contains up to 65% cuprous oxide (copper content) for the non-Irgarol formula, and up to 60% cuprous oxide for the formula containing 2% Irgarol—plus slime-fighting biocides.

 Available in Blue, Green, Red, and Black